How to Avoid Lead in Food? (Part 2 of a 2-part series)

-Like a bad boyfriend, not all products claiming to be “good for you” actually are.
+Not all products claiming to be “good for you” actually are.
 In fact, some can be toxic to your health because they have high lead residue.
+Chronic exposure to lead can have severe health effects.
 And though lead can be in virtually any food, numerous reports have revealed that certain crops have a greater risk of having high lead levels.

-So, pay attention special attention if you eat foods, like
+So, pay attention special attention if you eat these foods:

 - powdered greens,

 - meat substitutes, and

 Lead exposure and lead poisoning are serious public health issues.
 The FDA has a task force working to reduce heavy metal exposure to children called “Closer to Zero.”
 It published its action plan in 2022 and meetings and comment periods are ongoing.

 The good news is that heavy metal exposure for young children has declined dramatically since the 1980s due to measures such as banning leaded gasoline and household paint.
 But the FDA recognizes that no exposure level is safe, and this task force is working to reduce levels further.

 To read more about how lead damages your health, see part 1 of this blog series.